bysnupy/memos/OpenStack/OpenStack__Ocata_PoC_installation_part1.md

-## PoC environment deployment memo
+## PoC environment construction tutorial

 ### Introduction
 It is the tutorial about installing openstack for PoC environment.